 Do you need a break from skinny Jean or relatives?
 This is the one you need to try.
 They’re also known as baggy and just like many other Jean types, they first made their entrance in the 1900s to mid-2000s, and they were a hit.
 They’re super comfortable and can be styled in lots of ways.

 8. Slim fit jeans

-We’ve heard a lot of people buy skinny jeans when they intend to get slim fit jeans, why these mistakes and how to avoid them?
+We’ve heard a lot of people buy skinny jeans when they intend to get slim-fit jeans, why are these mistakes and how to avoid them?
 The slim fit jeans, unlike the skinny jeans, hugs your hips and thighs but leaves a little space, they also bring out your shape but not in a way the skinny jeans does, the opening is not as narrow as the skinny jeans and this is a major difference, the slim fit jeans can be paired with a wide range of tops and shoes.